 - It is designed for high throughput very large datasets.
-Optimized for read only applications. - It optimizes the data for batch processing rather than interactive processing. - HDFS has a simple coherency model in which it assumes a WORM (Write Once Read Many) model.
-In WORM, file do not change and changes are append-only.
+Optimized for read only applications. - HDFS is designed with specific goals: - Fault Tolerant: It has to have fault tolerance built in. - Streaming data access: It is designed for batch processing rather than interactive processing. - Large datasets: scale to hundreds of nodes. - Simple coherency model: HDFS has a simple coherency model in which it assumes a WORM (Write Once Read Many) model.
+In WORM, file do not change and changes are append-only. - Move computation to the data when possible.